The Observer/Anthony Burgess Prize for Arts Journalism

 - The Journalism of Anthony Burgess

-The Observer / Burgess prize has awarded nearly £20,000 to emerging writers seeking to make their way in journalism.
+The Observer / Burgess prize has awarded £20,000 to emerging writers seeking to make their way in journalism.

 Subjects of the winning essays have included the last night of the Proms, Ru-Paul’s Drag Race, Shostakovich at the Royal Opera House, the television drama Waterloo Road, Euripides at the National Theatre, Justin Bieber on tour, books about Bela Lugosi – and many more.